enimiste/zionomicon_book_practice/README.md

 ![Cover](https://www.zionomicon.com/images/min/book-img.png)
 *Image from the book website*

-This repository is based on the book version : *Edition May 2 2025*
+This repository is based on the book version : *2025-08-28: Sixth Release*

 ## Subjects :
 - Essentials :